hn-88/ytembedder/README.md

 # ytembedder
-Automatically embed a youtube video when provided its URL.
+Automatically generate a link to the embed code for a youtube video when provided its URL.